Starcounter/Docs/docs/failover-cluster.md

 pcs cluster cib-push fs_cfg --config
 ```

-#### 8. CONFIGURE CLUSTER VIRTUAL IP (on any node)
+#### 8. Configure cluster virtual IP (on any node)

 ```text
 pcs resource create ClusterIP ocf:heartbeat:IPaddr2 ip=192.168.52.235 cidr_netmask=28 op monitor interval=30s
 ```

-#### 9. CONFIGURE STARCOUNTER AND STARCOUNTER BASED APPLICATION
+#### 9. Configure Starcounter and Starcounter based application

-Now we move on to configuring a starcounter database and a starcounter based application.
+Now we move on to configuring a Starcounter database and a Starcounter based application.

-Let's start with setting default resource strickiness to avoid resources meving back after failed node recovery (https://clusterlabs.org/pacemaker/doc/en-US/Pacemaker/1.1/html/Clusters_from_Scratch/_prevent_resources_from_moving_after_recovery.html):
+Let's start with setting default resource strictness to avoid resources [moving back after failed node recovery](https://clusterlabs.org/pacemaker/doc/en-US/Pacemaker/1.1/html/Clusters_from_Scratch/_prevent_resources_from_moving_after_recovery.html):

 ```text
 pcs resource defaults resource-stickiness=100
 ```

-Create a starcounter database resource - `db`.
-It requires two parameters: `dbpath` - a path to the database folder and `starpath` - a path to `star` utility:
+Create a Starcounter database resource - `db`.
+It requires two parameters: `dbpath` - a path to the database folder and `starpath` - a path to the `star` utility:

 ```text
 pcs resource create db database dbpath="/mnt/drbd/databases/db" starpath="/home/user/starcounter/star"
 ```

 Configure `db` as promotable.
-After this, pacemaker will start `db` as a slave on all nodes:
+After this, Pacemaker will start `db` as a slave on all nodes:

 ```text
 pcs resource promotable db meta interleave=true
 ```

-Create a resource to control starcounter based application.
-We use `anything` resource type for it and the name of resource is `webapp`.
-We configure connection string so that webapp connect to an existing and running database instance and doesn't start its own.
-This is to avoid possible interference with the databases that should be started by `db` resource:
+Create a resource to control Starcounter based application.
+We use `anything` resource type for it and the name of the resource is `webapp`.
+We configure connection string so that the `webapp` connects to an existing and running database instance and doesn't start its own.
+This is to avoid possible interference with the databases that should be started by the `db` resource:

 ```text
 pcs resource create webapp anything binfile=/home/wad/WebApp/WebApp cmdline_options="ConnectionString='Database=/mnt/drbd/databases/db;OpenMode=Open;StartMode=RequireStarted'"
 ```

-GFS2 fle system should be mounted before the database start:
+GFS2 file system should be mounted before the database start:

 ```text
 pcs constraint order start drbd_fs-clone then start db-clone
 ```

 Webapp and ClusterIP should run on the same node:

 ```text
 pcs constraint colocation add ClusterIP with webapp
 ```

-Webapp requires a promoted instance of db to run on the same node as webapp itself.
-After this command, one instance of the database will be promoted to active state, while another one  will keep running as standby.
+Webapp requires a promoted instance of `db` to run on the same node as the `webapp` itself.
+After this command, one instance of the database will be promoted to the active state, while another one will keep running in the standby state.

 ```text
 pcs constraint order promote db-clone then start webapp pcs constraint colocation add db-clone with webapp rsc-role=Master